flowchart TB

 | Changing demographics | Older workforce in the West; younger workforce in India and Africa |

-| Hybrid and remote work | The post-pandemic settlement on where work happens |
+| Hybrid and remote work | Post-pandemic settlement on where work happens |

-| Sustainability and ESG | Environmental, social and governance metrics now part of HR scorecards |
+| Sustainability and ESG | Environmental, social, governance metrics on HR scorecards |

-4.11 Practice Questions
+5.10 Practice Questions

 | (i) | Harvard framework | (a) | Dave Ulrich |